The Theory of Money, Part 39

 And then something changes.
 Maybe the influx of newly created money slows down, so prices finally start to adjust to this new lower value of money.
 The illusion of abundant wealth starts disappearing.
 The real price of a house starts to become clear as people realize their money isn’t worth as much as they thought.
 Demand starts to erode.
 Prices no longer look like they’ll keep increasing forever.
 Many businesses in the housing market were making big investments predicting continued rapid growth and big profits, but these investments no longer make sense given the slowdown, and many of them end up being lost.
 This puts some companies in financial trouble, and they start laying off workers.
 Things spiral from there, and soon the trickle of people losing jobs and being unable to pay their mortgage increases to a deluge.
 The tipping point has been reached, and tons of houses start going on the market as people are trying to get out before prices drop further.

 Banks start having to foreclose on houses, and it’s them who are forced to absorb all the losses.
 How?
-Well, if they gave a borrower $800,000 to buy a house and then the market drops 50% and they foreclose on the house (becoming the new owner of the house), now they own a house that basically they bought for $800,000 and is now worth $400,000.
+Well, if they gave a borrower $800,000 to buy a house and then the market drops 50% and they foreclose on the house (becoming the new owner of the house), now they own a house that basically they bought for $800,000 (by sinking an $800,000 loan into) and is now worth $400,000.

 The banks all knew it was a risky market to invest in based on the risk evaluation of the people who were getting those mortgages, but they downplayed the risks based on the illusion of wealth and because of historical trends that they expected to continue.
 And who can resist investing in something that everyone else seems to be making huge profits investing in?